Zinc Coatings for Fasteners

 There are various methods of applying zinc coatings to fasteners and hardware items which are often marketed as equal to or better than hot-dip galvanized (HDG) fasteners.
 In reality, the longevity of all zinc coatings (regardless of application method) is directly related to coating thickness, and abrasion resistance is affected by a metallurgical vs. mechanical bond to the steel.
 However, there are pros and cons to each zinc coating application process.

-Having a working knowledge of other zinc coatings is valuable when you have customers with specific concerns regarding paintability, precise fit-up, embrittlement, or appearance.
-Once you understand why the customer wants to specify alternative zinc coatings in the first place, then you work to address their specific concerns with hot-dip galvanizing to ASTM A153.
+Having a working knowledge of other zinc coatings is valuable when customers have specific concerns regarding paintability, precise fit-up, embrittlement, or appearance.
 Below is a summary of several zinc coating application methods for fasteners that compete with hot-dip galvanizing in various markets.

 Zinc Plating (Electroplating)

 Zinc plating (ASTM B633) is identical to electro-galvanizing (electroplating) in principle because both are applied via the electro-deposition process.
 However, zinc plating is the specific electro-deposition terminology for fasteners.
 Zinc plating provides an economical zinc coating consisting of pure zinc which is tightly adherent to the steel, very smooth, and often bright/shiny in appearance.